Image via Wikimedia Commons

-And so it goes.
+To use the parlance of a popular 'tweet': "its almost Christmas baby. youknow what that means. its time to drink some festive bleach and call your grandmother."And so it goes.
 Finally, the festive season is upon us.
 Over the last month or so Christmas has been drip-fed to us: a themed coffee here; a well-placed advert there.
 But come Friday it'll be December, which means it's all Christmas, always.
-A time to spend with your loved ones, to carry out your Christmas traditions (making out with someone ill-advised at your work party; getting so shitfaced in the pub at home on Christmas Eve that your mom has to save you a plate of Christmas dinner because you physically cannot get out of bed), and, best (worst?) of all: to listen to Christmas music.
+A time to spend with your loved ones, to carry out your Christmas traditions (making out with someone ill-advised at your work party; getting so shitfaced in the pub at home on Christmas Eve that your mum has to save you a plate of Christmas dinner because you physically cannot get out of bed), and, best (worst?) of all: to listen to Christmas music.